• Skip to main content

 5 from 2 votes

-Creamy and cozy Ginger Carrot Soup will warm you up from the inside out.
-Roasted carrots, fresh ginger, and just a hint of orange create a perfect medley of flavor.
-Puree for a silky, smooth soup that's perfect for sipping, slurping, and dunking.
-Serve warm with your favorite crusty bread.
-Adaptable for vegan diets.
+Creamy and velvety smooth, Ginger Carrot Soup will warm you up from the inside out.
+Roasted carrots, fresh ginger, and a hint of orange make for a slightly sweet, slightly spiced, perfectly balanced soup.
+Make sure to serve with plenty of crusty bread for dipping.

 Ingredients

-• 1 medium leek, white and light green parts only, thinly sliced
+• 1 medium leek, halved and thinly sliced into ½" moons

 • 2 cloves garlic, minced

-• 2" knob fresh ginger, peeled and chopped (less for a more subtle flavor)
+• 2" knob fresh ginger, peeled and grated, see Note 1

 Instructions